brendanmcc02/film-rec/README.md

 Every film is represented as a vector, where values range from `0` to `1.0`.
 The vectors have 100 dimensions:

-* 1 each for year, imdbRating, numberOfVotes and runtime
+* 1 dimension each for year, imdbRating, numberOfVotes and runtime
-* 23 for each genre
+* 23 dimensions for each genre
-* 73 for each country
+* 73 dimensions for each country

 The year value is normalised - so the oldest film in the dataset will have a year value of `0.0`, whereas the newest film in the dataset will have a year value of `1.0`.
 The same is true for imdbRating, numberOfVotes and runtime.
 For example, *Shawshank Redemption* will have an imdbRating value of `1.0` because it has the highest imdbRating in the dataset, and *Sherlock Jr.* will have a runtime value of `0.0` because it has the shortest runtime in the dataset.